 One of the biggest fears of anyone newly diagnosed is their outlook.
 The hepatitis C virus was first discovered in the late 1980s, and since then there have been significant treatment advances.

-Today, about 25 percent of people are able to clear acute hepatitis C infection from their bodies without treatment.
+Today, about of people are able to clear acute hepatitis C infection from their bodies without treatment.
 Over 90 percent of people living with chronic hepatitis C in the United States can be cured.

 Plus, many new treatment options come in pill form, making them much less painful and invasive than older treatments.